Skip to main content

 The service is running on your terminal, which is under your direct control.
 If you need to run other commands, open a new terminal window.

-You can also run the service as a background process using the pulsar-daemon start standalone
+You can also run the service as a background process using the pulsar-daemon start standalone command.
+For more information, see pulsar-daemon.

-By default, there is no encryption, authentication, or authorization configured.
+• By default, there is no encryption, authentication, or authorization configured.
 Apache Pulsar can be accessed from remote server without any authorization.
 Please do check Security Overview document to secure your deployment.

-namespace is created automatically.
+• When you start a local standalone cluster, a public/default namespace is created automatically.
 The namespace is used for development purposes.
 All Pulsar topics are managed within namespaces.
 For more information, see Topics.

-Use Pulsar standaloneβ
+Use Pulsar standalone

-.
+Pulsar provides a CLI tool called pulsar-client.
 The pulsar-client tool enables you to consume and produce messages to a Pulsar topic in a running cluster.

-Consume a messageβ
+Consume a message

-The following command consumes a message with the subscription name first-subscription
+The following command consumes a message with the subscription name first-subscription to the my-topic topic:

 bin/pulsar-client consume my-topic -s "first-subscription"

-If the message has been successfully consumed, you will see a confirmation like the following in the pulsar-client
+If the message has been successfully consumed, you will see a confirmation like the following in the pulsar-client logs:

 09:56:55.566 [pulsar-client-io-1-1] INFO org.apache.pulsar.client.impl.MultiTopicsConsumerImpl - [TopicsConsumerFakeTopicNamee2df9] [first-subscription] Success subscribe new topic my-topic in topics consumer, partitions: 4, allTopicPartitionsNumber: 4

-topic, from which we consume the message.
+As you have noticed that we do not explicitly create the my-topic topic, from which we consume the message.
 When you consume a message from a topic that does not yet exist, Pulsar creates that topic for you automatically.
 Producing a message to a topic that does not exist will automatically create that topic for you as well.

-Produce a messageβ
+Produce a message

-The following command produces a message saying hello-pulsar
+The following command produces a message saying hello-pulsar to the my-topic topic:

 bin/pulsar-client produce my-topic --messages "hello-pulsar"

-If the message has been successfully published to the topic, you will see a confirmation like the following in the pulsar-client
+If the message has been successfully published to the topic, you will see a confirmation like the following in the pulsar-client logs:

 13:09:39.356 [main] INFO org.apache.pulsar.client.cli.PulsarClientTool - 1 messages successfully produced

-Stop Pulsar standaloneβ
+Stop Pulsar standalone

-to stop a local standalone Pulsar.
+Press Ctrl+C to stop a local standalone Pulsar.

-If the service runs as a background process using the pulsar-daemon start standalone
+If the service runs as a background process using the pulsar-daemon start standalone command, then use the pulsar-daemon stop standalone command to stop the service.
+For more information, see pulsar-daemon.